Ossala-Lesisko

 Ossala-Lesisko (till December 31, 2001 as at Osala-Lesisko and then contemporary collaterant name of locality as at Ossala-Lesisko after the official law) is a village in the administrative district of Gmina Osiek, within Staszów County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 9 km west of Osiek, 14 km south-east of Staszów, and 67 km south-east of the regional capital Kielce.

-Demography

-According to the 2002 Poland census, there were 73 people residing in Ossala-Lesisko village, of whom 57.5% were male and 42.5% were female.
-In the village, the population was spread out, with 21.9% under the age of 18, 31.5% from 18 to 44, 20.6% from 45 to 64, and 26% who were 65 years of age or older.